ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/processwatch/_next-steps.md

 ---
-next_step_guidance: Now you know how to use the Sysreport tool to configure your system for performance analysis.
+next_step_guidance: Now you know how to use the Process Watch tool to analyse your workloads to determine whether certain instructions/groups of instructions are being used.

 recommended_path: /learning-paths/servers-and-cloud-computing/top-down-n1/